MO-5: Capturing Data from Afar

 Mission Guidance

-In this mission, your team will step into the shoes of NASA scientists using remote sensing tools to explore and map surface features—starting right here on Earth.
-You’ll use a kite-mounted Aeropod imaging system to collect aerial photos of your surroundings, just like NASA collects data from orbiters, drones, balloons, and airplanes to study Earth and planets like Venus.
-Your goal is to understand how altitude affects the detail and area captured in an image, and how scientists turn these images into usable maps and scientific observations.
+In this mission objective, teams will step into the role of NASA scientists using remote sensing tools to explore and map surface features, starting right here on Earth.
+Just like NASA uses orbiters, drones, balloons, and airplanes to study Earth and planets like Venus, teams will use a kite-mounted Aeropod imaging system to collect aerial photos.
+The goal is to see how altitude affects the detail and area captured in an image, and how scientists turn these images into usable maps and scientific observations.

 Deliverables